inspyration/xbus.broker/doc/source/semantics.rst

 An emitter is an independant program in your IT infrastructure that needs to send information about a change, a new item or whatever.
 In the internal Xbus database each emitter is assigned an emitter row that contains its login / password pair.
-An emitter is just that, it does not directly declares what is wants to listen to.
+An emitter is just that, it does not directly declare what it wants to emit.

 This is declared by the Xbus administrator using :ref:`emitter profiles
 <emitter_profile>`